PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 So we have big differences in the frame of the image and the problem can only reside on the $LowPass filter$, aka <u>gaussian blur filter</u>:

-### The effect is not being applyed to border in the same way as the rest of the pixels from the image.
+### The effect is not being applied to border in the same way as the rest of the pixels from the image.

 ```
     - KERNEKL 3x3 for all